Archopterus

-Archopterus is a genus of eurypterid in the family Adelophthalmidae, represented by one species.
+Archopterus is a genus of eurypterid in the family Pittsfordipteridae,' represented by one species.
 It was discovered in the Wenchang Formation of Tianfucun, Anji County, Zhejiang Province, South China.
 This genus is represented by a single species (Archopterus anjiensis) from the Ordovician, the oldest species from China and also of its family.

 Description

 Archopterus was a predator that may have fed on small mollusks, crustaceans and worms.

 Fossil importance

 The only known fossil, found alongside various Hexactinellid sponges, graptolites, and nautiloids in deep-water shale, known as the Anji Biota, now extends the range of the family of Adelophthalmidae from the early Silurian to late Ordovician.
 This also now supports the theory of the evolution of eurypterids in Gondwana.